-Everyone involved in the organisation is a lay volunteer, and we do not represent that we offer professional services.
+Our organisation is made up of a small paid staff and a large amount of volunteers, and we do not represent that we offer professional services.
 Our placements are made on the basis that we are introducing adults to adults to form their own relationships, and we do not make rules or lay down guidelines as to how those relationships develop.

 We constantly strive to maintain the highest possible standards in the way we work, interact with people and organisations and in the behaviour of our volunteers.

 However, we recognise that there may be occasions when these standards are not met and we want to know when such lapses occur in order that we can take steps to prevent them happening again.
 We therefore ask anyone experiencing dissatisfaction with how they have been treated to let us know using the procedure set out below.